Jack Russell Terrier Grooming Guide

 Bathing

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Jack Russell Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and deafness.
+For Jack Russell Terriers, the inputs that matter most are a small frame, a moderate shedding coat, and breed-level risk for luxating patella and deafness.

 Nail Care